|

 rather quickly, but we were really surprised when we received the original

 service manual and the circuit diagrams.
-We've now made them available for
+We have now made them available for

 download below in the hope that they may prove useful when repairing a broken